-Heat tape is one other option to stop your pipes from freezing.
+Heat tape is one other option to stop your pipe from freezing.
 However, this poses a safety risk, so you must read the directions for the heat tape carefully & only utilize them where & how the manufacturer recommends.

 Increase The Heat

 Particularly if the house is vacant, you must increase the heat during cold winter nights.
 This heat can help protect the pipes from freezing.
 It can also protect other features, devices, and surfaces in the house.

 Outdoor fixtures are more likely to burst than those indoors simply because these fixtures are exposed to colder temperatures & are not protected by the structures of the home.

 Therefore, it’s best to disconnect the outside hoses and ensure that the pipes that lead to the outside are off.
 Although these are inner pipes, they will be cooler than the other indoor pipes as they lead to the house’s exterior.